Lungholm: The Rosenkrantz family

 Axel Brahe died without heirs in 1613.
 His widow, Elisabeth Rosensparre, brought Olstrupgaarde into her second marriage with Palle Rosenkrantz.
 In 1639 Rosenkrantz merged the two estates and land from the small village of Pugerup into a single manor, naming it Lungholm after his third wife, Lisbeth Lunge.
-He demolished the two old. main buildings and constructed a new one at the same site.
+He demolished the two old main buildings and constructed a new one at the same site.
 Lisbeth Lunge managed the estate on behalf of their sons after Rosenkrantz's de-ath in1642.
 The probate was postponed until 1649 when the two eldest daughters were married.
-Lungholm went to the only surviving son, Jørgen Rosenkrantz, but he died just 23 years old during his grund tour in Venice.
-Lungholm was then passed on to his brother-in-law, Erik Rosenkrantz (1612-1681), a son of Holger Rosenkrantz (1574-1642), who had married ĢMette Pallesdatter Rosenkrantz (1632–65).
-In 1684, Lungholm was passed to their son Holger Eriksen Rosenkrantz (1657-1690).
+Lungholm went to the only surviving son, Jørgen Rosenkrantz, but he died at just 23 years old during his grand tour in Venice.
+Lungholm was then passed on to his brother-in-law, Erik Rosenkrantz (1612–1681), a son of Holger Rosenkrantz, who had married Mette Pallesdatter Rosenkrantz (1632–1665).
+In 1684, Lungholm was passed to their son Holger Eriksen Rosenkrantz (1657–1690).

-Changing owners

 Holger Rosenkrantz died in 1690.
 His widow Margrethe Rodsteen brought Lungholm into her second marriage to Flemming Golck.
-In 1699, Flemming Holck acquired Errindlev Church and placed in under Lungholm.
+In 1699, Flemming Golck acquired Errindlev Church and placed in under Lungholm.
 He died in 1701.
 Their only son Christian Golck had already died in 1587.
-On Margrethe Rodsteen's death in 1711, Lungholm was therefore passed toBørge Trolle.
+On Margrethe Rodsteen's death in 1711, Lungholm was therefore passed to Børge Trolle.
 In 1621, Lungholm was acquired by Hans Frederik Kaas.